mlip-cmu/s2025/labs/lab03.md

 ## Deliverables:

 - [ ] Amend a commit
-  - Can you amend a commit without editing it ?
+  - Can you amend a commit without editing the commit message ?
   - Can you amend a commit after pushing it to the remote repository ?
 - [ ] Create and fix a merge conflict locally
 - [ ] Raise a pull request and approve it